Learning Lesson: Drawing Conclusions

 - Ask the students what type of present weather they see plotted on this map.
 What type of past weather do the students see?

-- Have the student place a red "L" on the map in the same location as they placed it on their surface pressure map.
+- Have the student place a red "L" on the map in the same location as they placed it on their surface pressure map analysis.

-- Given the following information, have the students draw a cold front, in blue, and a warm front, in red, on the map.
-Remind the students of the Norwegian cyclone model to help determine which side of the low pressure area to place the fronts.
+Given the following information, have the students draw a cold front, in blue, and a warm front, in red, on the map.

 The boundary between two air masses is called a front.
 As a result, fast moving cold fronts indicate a rapid change in the weather.
 Warm fronts also can have large changes in weather but the change is usually not as rapid as with a cold front.